sard0r/ROS_Examples/Beginner/Writing A Simple Service And Client/Writing-A-Simple-Py-Service-And-Client.rst

 Prerequisites
 -------------

-In previous tutorials, you learned how to create a workspace and create a package.
+In previous Lab Sessions, you learned how to create a workspace and create a package.

 Tasks
 -----